-There’s another reason this particular fungus has been dubbed the Christmas mushroom: It’s a favorite food of reindeer!
+Besides being found at the base of pine trees, there’s another reason this particular fungus has been dubbed the Christmas mushroom: It’s a favorite food of reindeer!
 In fact, Santa’s favorite animal loves the mushroom so much that reindeer herders use bags of it to keep them together and avoid losing any strays.
-Not only are reindeer attracted to the scent of the mushroom, they’re also drawn to the scent of anyone or anything that’s eaten it (via the eater’s urine, but that’s another story).

 While the Germans may have hung the dried mushrooms on their trees more for luck than decoration, we can’t help but notice the similarities between the fly agaric and modern Christmas decor.
 They’re both bright and cheery and prominently feature reds and whites.
 Plus, the firetruck-red cap of the fly agaric stands out on brown forest floors just like Rudolph’s red nose sticks out in the night sky!